Bodacious Secret No. 4: Hire Employees The Right Way 🔥

 In the end, there are no real shortcuts to success.
 The law can punish you if you think otherwise.
 If you hire employees and give serious thought to avoiding potential trade secret risk, your startup just might beat the odds and succeed.

 Bodacious a legal information series related to intellectual property and technology law issues, such as patents, trademarks, copyrights, privacy, and business formation for science and technology startups.
 The information in this post focuses on the 9 Legal Secrets Every Entrepreneur Should Know To Have A More Bodacious Business.

 Angela Grayson, CIPP/US, CLP is an author, speaker, and lawyer.
 She is the Principal and Founder of Precipice IP, PLLC.
 Angela is a patent, trademark, copyright, and technology law attorney with almost 20 years of experience helping science and technology companies protect products, brands, designs, and data from idea to launch.

-Contact Precipice IP, PLLC for more information about ways to manage your company’s intellectual property.
+👉🏿 Sign up to join our community and for more information about ways to manage your company’s intellectual property.
 Precipice provides intellectual property and technology law services, such as patents, trademarks, copyrights, privacy, and business formation to science and technology startups.